tjworks/angoose/README.md

 Here we assume your Mongoose model files are defined under `models` sub directory relative to the current dir where you start your app.

-#### 3 Restart app.

-Restart the server side app.
-We will use the `SampleUser` model come with Angoose for demo purpose so no need to create a Mongoose model just yet.
+Restart your server.

-#### 4. In your HTML file where angular library is included, add after angular script tag:
+#### 3. In your HTML file where angular library is included, add after angular script tag:

      <script src="/angoose/angoose-client.js"></script>

 Note the `/angoose/angoose-client.js` route will be handled by Angoose in the backend.

-#### 5. In your main angular app, add `angoose-client` to your app module dependencies.
+#### 4. In your main angular app, add `angoose-client` to your app module dependencies.
 For example:

     var myapp = angular.module('myapp', ['ngRoute', 'ui.bootstrap', 'angoose.client']);

-#### 6. You are ready to go!
+#### 5. You are ready to go!

 All the models defined in the `./models` folder will be auto-loaded and readily available for injection into your controller/service/directives etc, just delcare them in the function argument list(We're using `SampleUser` as example here):